chef/chef-licensing/components/ruby/lib/chef_licensing/tui_engine/Readme.md

 It cannot have two different response path map at the same time.

 # Define the must have keys
-# Yaml file empty -> give good exception
+# Yaml file empty -> give good exception - done
 # Wrong keys in yaml file
 # Missing keys in yaml file
 # Extra keys in yaml file